Intensive Outpatient Program (IOP)

 Intensive Outpatient Treatment VS Residential Drug Rehab Programs

-The major difference between intensive outpatient treatment and residential treatment is both the level of care provided and the time commitment required.
+The major difference between intensive outpatient and residential treatment is the level of care provided and the time commitment required.

-An intensive outpatient center—sometimes called “day treatment”—allows a patient to return home at the end of each day.
+An intensive outpatient center—sometimes called “day treatment”—allows patients to return home at the end of each day.
 A residential treatment program is a type of inpatient program where the recovering addict will live for an average of 30 days or more.

 What Type of Therapy to Expect in an Outpatient Program